mvihola/CBPFCouplingPaperCodes/README.md

 This repository provides an implementation of coupled conditional backward sampling particle filter (CCBPF) algorithms as described in:

-Joona Karjalainen, Anthony Lee, Sumeetpal S. Singh and Matti Vihola 2023.
-[Mixing time of the conditional backward sampling particle filter](https://arxiv.org/abs/2312.17572).
+> Joona Karjalainen, Anthony Lee, Sumeetpal S. Singh and Matti Vihola [Mixing time of the conditional backward sampling particle filter](https://arxiv.org/abs/2312.17572), arXiv:2312.17572, 2023.

 The codes run on Julia v1.0+.

 The source codes of the CCBPF implementation and for the stochastic gradient maximum likelihood estimation are in the folder [src](src).

-The codes for the experiments in the paper are in [paper-numerics](paper-numerics).
+The codes for the experiments in the paper are in [paper-numerics](paper-numerics); see [paper-numerics/README.md](paper-numerics/README.md).